The Home at 1900

 There have been more than a few deaths that have occured here over time.
 A judge once hanged himself on the third floor, another patron mysteriously fell from a third floor window, and a pregnant woman tumbled to her death on the second floor steps.
 The home was also the residence of the mother of renowned Pittsburgh psychic Mr. Charles.
 She passed away inside the home.

-Known from 1984 through 1993 as Larry's Roadhouse Restaurant and Bar, employees who have worked their were oftentimes witness to strange occurances, such as objects disappearing, electrical disturbances, footsteps being heard and apparitions being sighted.
+Purchased and renovated by restaurateur and saloon owner Larry Vichie in 1984, the building was home to Larry's Roadhouse for thirty years until closing in 2013.
+Employees who worked there were oftentimes witness to strange occurances, such as objects disappearing, electrical disturbances, footsteps being heard and apparitions being sighted.
 One waitress saw the shimmery figure of a Victorian woman on the steps which eventually faded from view.
 Others, after filling candy dishs, returned to find the candy scattered on the floor, although the dishes remained in place on the counter.

 An employee of America's Security Choice, an alarm dealer that had the contract to put in an alarm system for the place reported a series of odd knocks on wall's, strange shadows and the sound of doors slamming as he installed the system.
 He was apparently pretty spooked by it and was no longer interested in returning.

-It also remains to be heard whether construction workers may have witnessed any strange phenomenon within the building's 160 year old walls.
-Maybe the ghosts of the pasts wish to remain undisturbed.
+It also remains to be heard whether construction workers may have witnessed any strange phenomenon within the building's 160-plus year old walls.
+Maybe the ghosts of the past wish to remain undisturbed.
 Only time will tell.

 Click on images for larger pictures.

-* Top photo provided by Christine Merkel Brandau *
+* Top photo provided by Christine Merkel Brandau - Special thanks to Rich Cummings *

 <Now and Then> <> <Brookline History>